Export of unproven NIHON KOHDEN Acti-Biphasic Defibrillators In November 2002

 Heartstream ForeRunner

-Biphasic defibrillation waveform was becoming the new preference as it allowed for a smaller and lighter defibrillator design; more importantly it uses less current and this means less damage defibrillation will do to the heart.
-With the deal with Heartstream, HP acquired the Heartstream biphasic technology and also expanded the line of external defibrillators to include lay responders users.
+Biphasic defibrillation waveform was becoming the new preference as it allowed for a smaller and lighter defibrillator design; more importantly it uses less current and this means less damage defibrillation will do to the heart and skin.
+The deal with Heartstream was how the then defibrillator market leader HP acquired biphasic technology, since to develop one would take time.

 There was zero interest in the monophasic TEC-2200 series defibrillators offered by Nihon Kohden for ex-Japan market and the products had to be withdrawn from exporting.